dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 For example, if a program has parsing errors, verification or compilation will not be attempted.

-Other dafny commands may have their own conventions for
+Other dafny commands may have their own conventions for exit codes.
+However in all cases, an exit code of 0 indicates successful completion of the command's task and small positive integer values indicate errors of some sort.

 ### 25.5.4. dafny output